Allied Health & Sciences

 Classes are held on the NCC and LCCC campuses.
 There is a clinical science laboratory on the Northampton campus and a Veterinary Training facility adjacent to the LCCC campus provided exclusively for the veterinary technician students.
 Classes are offered during the day and the program takes 2 full years (fall, spring and summer to complete).

-- High school Biology (with a lab) with a grade of B or better.
+- High School Biology (with a lab), or college equivalent, with a grade of B or better.

-- High school Algebra I and II with grades of C or better.
+- Completion of high school Algebra I and II ,or college equivalent, with grade C or better

 Contact the Admissions Office at 610.861.5500 for further information.